Top Ten Ways To Avoid Bad Investments

-Experts usually sound very knowledgeable about a subject, make reference to relevant facts, and build a compelling logic for their case.
-However, a good expert is usually wrong.
+Experts usually sound very knowledgeable about a subject, reference relevant facts, and build a compelling logic for their case.
+However, a sound expert is usually wrong.
 By looking for easy answers, we’re asking for trouble.

 One of the best ways to cut through the noise is to remind yourself about your plan.
 Refer back to the target allocation for your portfolio and remind yourself why you made those choices.